neilo40/indigo_troubleshooting/README.md

  2. Reset* and ColdReset* are asserted (active low)
  3. CPU config is loaded from serial EEPROM (256 bits)
  4. Reset* and ColdReset* are deasserted
- 5. CPU loads instructions from the PROM
+ 5. CPU loads instructions from the PROM and the machine boots

 ### Probing CPU module for mode config, clocks, reset, etc